Yelfive/md-notes/en/Docker/Restart-Policy.md

 ### `always`

 Always restart the container if it stops.
 If it is manually stopped, it is restarted only when Docker daemon restarts or the container itself is manually restarted.
 (See the second bullet listed in [restart policy details][restart-policy])

 ### `unless-stopped`

 Similar to `always`, except that when the container is stopped (manually or otherwise), it is not restarted even after Docker daemon restarts.

 For clarity, if the container is stopped manually, after restarted docker daemon, the container will not be started.
-While with `always`, the container will always be started after the docker daemon is started, even when the container is previously stopped manually.
+While with `always`, the container will always be started after the docker daemon is started,even when the container is previously stopped manually.

 ## See More